-It is easy to obtain your copies of Canyon Breezes, Zephyr of Time, Sands of Time, and Tales of Ravens Nest.
+It is easy to obtain your copies of Canyon Breezes, Zephyr of Time, Sands of Time, Tales of Ravens Nest, and Echoes of Time.

 They can be purchased from the author through his Lichen Rock Press partner, Colwell Cedars, simply by downloading an invoice here.